The Basics of Privacy Impact Assessments: A Complete Guide

 Privacy Impact Assessment and GDPR

-Under the General Data Protection Regulation, organizations are required to conduct a Data Protection Impact Assessment for processing activities that are likely to result in a high risk to the rights and freedoms of individuals.
+Under the General Data Protection Regulation (GDPR), organizations are required to conduct a Data Protection Impact Assessment for processing activities that are likely to result in a high risk to the rights and freedoms of individuals.
+Required scenarios include systematic and extensive profiling, large-scale processing of sensitive data, monitoring of publicly accessible areas, and use of new technologies with privacy implications.

 Although GDPR is a European regulation, many Canadian and global organizations adopt GDPR-style DPIAs as a benchmark due to their rigor and global recognition.